mincong-h/mincong-h.github.io/_posts/2019-12-08-typesafe-config.md

 - system properties
-- "application.conf" (all resources on classpath with this name)
+- `application.conf` (all resources on classpath with this name)
-- "application.json" (all resources on classpath with this name)
+- `application.json` (all resources on classpath with this name)
-- "application.properties" (all resources on classpath with this name)
+- `application.properties` (all resources on classpath with this name)
-- "reference.conf" (all resources on classpath with this name)
+- `reference.conf` (all resources on classpath with this name)

-The idea is that libraries and frameworks should ship with a `reference.conf` in their jar.
-Applications should provide an `application.conf`, or if they want to create multiple configurations in a single JVM, they could use ConfigFactory.load("myapp") to load their own `myapp.conf`.
+The idea is that libraries and frameworks should ship with a `reference.conf` in their JAR.
+Applications should provide an `application.conf`, or if they want to create multiple configurations in a single JVM, they could use `ConfigFactory.load("myapp")` to load their own `myapp.conf`.

 Beside method `ConfigFeature#load()`, you can also use the following methods to create a config object.
 They are convenient for tesing: